frain-dev/convoy-website/content/docs/configuration.md

 ## Parameters

--   `environment`: Configure which environment configure is running on.
-Defaults `development`.
+This section explains the role of the parameters used in configuring the Convoy instance.

+-   `environment`: This parameter specifies the environment the Convoy instance will be running on.
+It is default to `development` and can be switched to `production`.
--   `database`: Configures the main data store.
+-   `database`: The parameter houses the configuration for the main data store.
 Currently supported databases: `mongodb`.
 	```json[sample]
 	{
 	  "database": {